Saint Vincent Living Costs: 2026 Monthly Budget Guide

 affordable public transit options

-Public transit in Saint Vincent and the Grenadines is affordable — monthly passes ~EC$134, single fares about EC$1.36.
+Public transport in Saint Vincent and the Grenadines can be affordable, with monthly passes near EC$134 and single fares around EC$1.36.

 Healthcare, Insurance, and Medical Costs